robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A man sits in a cave surrounded by coins" src="/uploads/essays/on-newsletters/16-lilliputian-troops-marching.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>But focusing on the money is the wrong take, I think; the real advantage of newsletters is that they give us super powers as well.
-You don’t need to learn about HTML or CSS or databases to get started.
-You pick a service and with three clicks you’re good to go.</p>
+      <p>But the real advantage with newsletters is that they give us super powers.
+You don’t need to learn about <abbr title="Hypertext markup language">HTML</abbr> or <abbr title="Cascading stylesheets">CSS</abbr> or databases to get started.</p>
     </div>
   </div>